ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 <br>

 #### __5.4   Software Quality Attributes__
-  1. Maintainability and Extendability  <br>
+  1. Maintainability and Extendibility  <br>
      1. Rationale: The system will be made in a phase development so it needs to be maintainable so new features can be added easily.
 <br>
      2. Description: The application should be made in a way that allows future functions to be added without disrupting the previous existing functions.